 Historically excluded or marginalized groups are groups of people who have been systematically denied the opportunity to achieve optimal health because of their race, gender, sexual orientation, disability, mental health condition, socioeconomic status, geography, etc.

-Young Minds Matter 2019 is hosted by the Hogg Foundation for Mental Health, which works collaboratively to transform how communities promote mental health and well-being in everyday life.
-It is being coordinated by Prevention Institute, a national nonprofit committed to the vision that all people experience their full potential for health, safety, and well-being across the course of their lives.
+Young Minds Matter 2019 was hosted by the Hogg Foundation for Mental Health, which works collaboratively to transform how communities promote mental health and well-being in everyday life.
+It was coordinated by Prevention Institute, a national nonprofit committed to the vision that all people experience their full potential for health, safety, and well-being across the course of their lives.